RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Continuum limit

 The resulting continuum parameters $A_0$ and $B_0$ and the corresponding $\chi^2$/dof are given in the last row of table~\ref{tab:kAB_fits}.
+For the two-step row, the two $\chi^2$/dof values correspond to the extrapolation of $A(a)$ and $B(a)$, respectively.
 The values obtained from the 2D global fit are consistent with those from the two-step method.

-Statistically, the 2D-fit is more reliable because it performs a simultaneous minimization over the entire dataset, which ensures a globally optimized balance between parameters $A$ and $B$, and generally yields a better $\chi^2$ per degree of freedom.
+Statistically, the 2D-fit is more reliable because it performs a simultaneous minimization over the entire dataset, which ensures a globally optimized balance between parameters $A$ and $B$.
 In contrast, the 2-step fit first fits each $a$-group independently to obtain local estimates $A(a)$ and $B(a)$, then performs a secondary regression on those results.
 This "fit-of-fits" approach propagates errors less efficiently and can introduce bias if a particular $a$-group exhibits larger statistical fluctuations.
-Such behavior is evident in table~\ref{tab:kAB_fits}, where the $\chi^2$/d.o.f. values of $\kappa_{VA}$ and $\kappa_{TX}$ at $a=0.069$~fm are significantly larger than those at other lattice spacings.

 We therefore adopt the 2D-fit results for $A_0$ and $B_0$ to obtain the continuum-extrapolated $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$.
-These are shown as solid curves in Fig.~\ref{fig:kAB_ud}, with the error bands indicating the uncertainty.
-Note that the vertical scale for $\kappa_{PS}$ (upper panel) is two orders of magnitude larger than those for $\kappa_{VA}$ and $\kappa_{TX}$ (lower panels).
-The continuum extrapolated values of $\kappa_{PS}$, $\kappa_{VA}$ and $\kappa_{TX}$ are compatible with one another across the temperature range 150–400 MeV, within our precision.
+These are shown as solid curves in figure~\ref{fig:kAB_ud}, with the error bands indicating the uncertainty.
+The continuum extrapolated values of $\kappa_{PS}$, $\kappa_{VA}$ and $\kappa_{TX}$ are compatible with one another across the temperature range 150–-400 MeV, within our precision.
 This is illustrated explicitly in table~\ref{tab:kAB_a0}, which lists the continuum values at several representative temperatures.